sazarce/surviv2/README.md

 5. Ok, select all the code (ctrl + a) and copy it to the sublime text editor (this editor shows the lines number).
 6. Find the `case p.Msg.Update:` line.
 Look at the number of this line and remember.
 7. Come back to the pretty view code (in browser).
 Scroll to the remembered line number.
 And click left side number of this line.
 Number of the line (or line below) must switch to blue color.
 8. Ok, start new solo game.
 Come back to the code, on the right side you must see "Paused on breakpoint".
-Below in the scope tab find variable `this`.
+Below in the scope tab, click "Local" and find variable `this`.
 Click it right mouse key, and choose "Store as global variable" in context menu.
 9. In the console on the bottom you must see `temp1`.
 10. Deactivate breakpoints and resume game script execution (press ctrl + f8 and after press f8).
 11. Write in the console `var game = temp1`.
 Then paste [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoAim.js) code if you need aim + zoom or [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoZoom.js) code if you need only zoom.